What you’ll learn from this report:

 Key takeaways from the analysis:

-- China is the largest and most important market for PC online games, accounting for more than half of PC online games revenue worldwide.
+- China is the largest and most important market for PC online games.

 - PC and mobile games revenue in China was in $33.1 billion in 2019, projected to pass $46.7 billion by 2024

 - China had 685 million gamers in 2019, expected to rise to 772 million in 2024.
 637 million are mobile gamers, and most PC gamers also play mobile games.

 - PC gaming fell 4% to $14.6 billion in 2019, and further decline is expected especially due to the impact of COVID-19 on internet cafes.
 However, China remains the world’s largest market for PC gaming.